JQChong/jet-lag/docs/hiding/the_hider_deck/curses.md

 ### Curse of the Endless Tumble

 100 feet is measured parallel to the ground.
 The die can, and likely should, be rolled on an inclined surface.
 If the die is lost or does not land cleanly on one side, it cannot be counted.
 Any bonuses awarded to the hider should be delivered immediately.

+### Curse of the Sloth

+The curse stacks linearly when played multiple times.
+As an example, if the curse is casted for the first time, you can take up to 10 = 2 x 5 minutes to answer non-photo questions and 20 = 2 x 10 minutes for photo questions in a small or medium game; the second time, up to 15 = 3 x 5 minutes for non-photo questions and 30 = 3 x 10 minutes for photo questions in a small or medium game.

+Once the casting limit is reached (twice for small and medium games and thrice for large games), subsequent casting of the curse will not have any further effect.

 ### Curse of the Right Turn